codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 In case you're using an external reverse proxy to manage inbound traffic to your Kubernetes API, please read [this article]({{site.baseurl}}/docs/deploy-to-kubernetes/verify-cluster-tls-ssl-configuration/) to make sure your certificate setup are managed correctly in order to add your cluster successfully to Codefresh.

+## Multiple CAs in certificate chain

+If you have more than one [CA](https://en.wikipedia.org/wiki/Certificate_authority) in your certification chain, you need to provide Codefresh with a [Certificate bundle](https://en.wikipedia.org/wiki/Chain_of_trust) (a file that containers the intermediate CAs as well)

+The steps needed are:

+1. Get your CA bundle file and the Kubernetes API server certificate file and run the following to check the validity of the certificate:
+`openssl verify -verbose -CAfile ca_bundle.pem k8_server_cert`
+1. If the check above passes fine, go on and run the following on your CA bundle file:
+`base64 ca_budle.pem | tr -d '\n'`
+1. Copy the output string (be careful when copying) and check whether you have copied it correctly:
+`openssl x509 -text -in <(echo <copied_string> | base64 -d)` - you should see the contents of your CA budle file
+1. Put the copied string into the Codefresh Kubernetes integration form and test the connection.